aquariumbio/aquarium/docs/_docs/installation/index.md

     For instance, you could replace `'LOCAL'` with `'Georgina'`.

 3. The Docker configuration uses the directory `docker/s3` as the storage location of file uploads and is managed using [Minio](https://minio.io).
-    This is probably not the best choice for full production instances.

-4. The Docker configuration does not provide an email testing container, meaning that email notifications will not work.
+4. The Docker configuration does not provide an email server container, meaning that email notifications will not work.